 Our procedures are designed to enable us to package and ship a system directly to the patient in the patient's preferred configuration and we aim to do so the same day the order is received in most cases.
 This enables us to minimize the amount of finished goods inventory we keep on hand.
-Our primary logistics partner is United Parcel Service (UPS).
-UPS supports our domestic shipments and provides additional services that support our direct-to-consumer oxygen therapy program.
-The UPS pick up service is used to retrieve products requiring repair and systems that are no longer needed by the patient.
+Our primary logistics partner for shipments originating in the U.S. is FedEx, which also provides additional services that support our direct-to-consumer oxygen therapy program.
+The FedEx pick up service is used to retrieve products requiring repair and systems that are no longer needed byour rental patients.
 When necessary, we utilize a courier for white-glove service whereby the courier goes into a patient's home to remove a replacement product from the box, package the failed device and return it to us.
 In this manner, we are able to operate as a remote provider while maintaining the level of customer service of a local oxygen therapy provider.
-FedEx primarily supports our international shipments that originate from the United States and limited domestic shipments.

 We believe it is important to provide patients with quality customer support to achieve satisfaction with our products and optimal outcomes.
-As of December 31, 2019, we had a dedicated customer service team of 60 people who were trained on our products, a clinical support team of 22 people who were licensed nurses or respiratory therapists, a rental intake team of 25 people, and a dedicated billing services team of 78 people.
+As of December 31, 2020, we had a dedicated customer service team of 41 people who were trained on our products, a clinical support team of 22 people who were licensed nurses or respiratory therapists, a rental intake team of 34 people, and a dedicated billing services team of 76 people.
 We provide our patients with a dedicated 24/7 hotline.
-Via the hotline, patients have direct access to our customer service representatives, who can handle product-related questions.
+Via the hotline, patients have direct access to our customer service representatives who can handle product-related questions.
 Additionally, clinical staff is on call 24/7 and available to patients whenever either the patient or the customer service representative deems appropriate.
 Our rental intake staff supports patients who wish to use their rental insurance benefits to receive our products and services.
 Our dedicated billing services team is available to answer patient questions regarding invoicing, reimbursement, and account status during normal business hours.
-We receive no additional reimbursement for patient support, but provide high-quality customer service to enhance patient comfort, satisfaction, compliance, and safety with our products.
+We receive no additional reimbursement for patient support, but we provide high-quality customer service to enhance patient comfort, satisfaction, compliance, and safety with our products.